Peony is a beautiful flower, but it tends to be choosy, and the blooming depends heavily on how it is cared for.

 Peony on social media

-Create or join a topic on our garden and flower forum, too.
+Also nice: create or join a topic on our plant forum, too.